RAGHUMATAPITA/Two_particle_correlation_inPythia/README.md

 - histogram_definition.h --> In this header file, all the histograms are defined
 - input_variables.h --> All the track and jet cuts are defined here
 - call_libraries.h --> This contains all the standard library
-- coordinateTools.h --> This header file transforms the track pt, eta, and phi wrt to the jet axis
 - Quick_Check.sh --> This script is for quick check to see everything is working fine
 - Cond_Submit.sh --> This script submits the condor jobs